Astor trial as example of probate litigation morphing into criminal prosecution

 This is a will contest, pure and simple.
 Unfortunately, it's being litigated as a criminal prosecution.

-As reported in Lawyer, Socialite Astor's Son Stole Millions Intended for Charity, DA Says, Marshall - who is 84 - is effectively looking at spending the rest of his life behind bars if he loses this trial:
+As reported in Brooke Astor’s son Anthony Marshall goes on trial for stealing from socialite mom, Marshall – who is 84 – is effectively looking at spending the rest of his life behind bars if he loses this trial:

 Lesson learned?